 - 1. General.-The natives are divided into two main groups-Melanesian and Papuan-the former, with a few exceptions, constituting the population of the Bismarck Archipelago, the Solomon Islands, and the coastal districts of the New Guinea mainland, the latter inhabiting the interior of the mainland.
 Some tribes of Negritos exist in the mountains of New Guinea.
 There is a strain of Papuan, and possibly, of Polynesian blood in the Admiralty Islanders, while the Western Islanders and the inhabitants of the small islands east and south-east of New Ireland are Micronesians.
 (See Official Year Book No. 16, p.
 670, and Official Handbook of the Territory of New Guinea, Pt.
 V.) - 2.
-Research Work.-Research work among the native peoples of New Guinea was initiated under the German Administration and this work has been continued since on a wider scale. - 3.
 Education.-Education in the Territory is provided by the Administration and various Mission organizations.
 Schools for natives have also been established by Native Village Councils.
 The Education Ordinance 1952-1957 enables the Administrator to establish an education advisory board, district education committees and European and native schools and to grant financial aid for educational purposes.
 European teachers are recruited from Australia, and native teachers are trained in the Territory by the Administration and the Missions.
-During the year ended 30th June, 1959, 189 schools were maintained by the Administration for 12,517 children, of whom 863 were Europeans, 341 Asians, 102 of mixed race and 11,211 natives.
-The total number of pupils in the various grades of mission schools was 112,142, of whom there were 190 Europeans, 164 Asians and 234 of mixed race.
+During the year ended 30th June, 1960, 198 schools were maintained by the Administration for 14,385 children, of whom 891 were Europeans, 270 Asians, 113 of mixed race and 13,111 natives.
+The total number of pupils in the various grades of mission schools was 115,884, of whom there were 375 Europeans, 32 Asians and 277 of mixed race.
 To assist the educational work of the Missions, the Administration provides expert advice, educational equipment, and text-books.
-In addition, the sum of £133,889 was distributed among the Missions as grants-in-aid during the year ended 30th June, 1959. - 4.
-Health of Natives.-The main diseases and conditions for which patients are admitted to hospital are malaria, pneumonia, tropical ulcers, bronchitis, tubercular infections and tuberculosis, confinements and skin infections.
-The Department of Public Health is engaged in combating these diseases with a staff of fully-trained medical officers, medical assistants and orderlies in native hospitals.
-Its staff also supervises hospitals on plantations.
-It has facilities for research in tropical medicine, and schemes for training natives as medical orderlies and nurses.
-There are 74 Administration hospitals, including five Hansenide colonies and two tuberculosis hospitals.
-The Missions have established an additional 69 hospitals, including two Hansenide colonies.
-There are 1,202 village aid posts (304 conducted by Missions) and 363 maternity and child welfare centres (63 provided by Missions).
-The Missions staff their own medical establishments but receive financial assistance from the Administration, which also provides much of their medical stores and supplies.
+In addition, the sum of £158,689 was distributed, among the Missions as grants-in-aid during the year ended 30th June, 1960.